 Joe Dante's only film to win an Oscar involved a tiny Dennis Quaid bouncing around inside Martin Short, earning an award for best visual effects in 1988.
-"Fantastic Voyage", the 1966 film that inspired "Innerspace", also won for its effects.
+Fantastic Voyage, the 1966 film that inspired Innerspace, also won for its effects.

-This all-star wacky race featured a giant pie fight that cost $18,000 for pastry.
-Supremely silly "The Great Race" won an Oscar for best sound effects.
+Supremely silly The Great Race won an Oscar for best sound effects.
+This all-star wacky race featured a giant pie fight that cost $18,000 just for pastry.

-It's one of the the worst films ever, yet Michael Bay's WWII weepie "Pearl Harbor" snagged four Academy Award nominations and won for best sound editing.
+It's one of the the worst films ever made, yet Michael Bay's World War II weepie Pearl Harbor snagged four Academy Award nominations and won for best sound editing.
 It was also nominated for six Golden Raspberry Awards, making it the first film to both win an Oscar and earn a nomination for worst picture Razzie.

-The second film in Gore Verbinski and Johnny Depp's freebooting Pirates of the Caribbean" franchise released the kraken, the ghostly Flying Dutchman and the squid-faced Davy Jones.
-It also won the Academy Award for visual effects thanks to the wizards at Industrial Light & Magic.
-For "Dead Man's Chest", ILM created Imocap, a new image-based motion-capture system.
+The second film in Gore Verbinski and Johnny Depp's freebooting Pirates of the Caribbean franchise released the monstrous kraken, the ghostly Flying Dutchman and the squid-faced Davy Jones.
+These bizarre aquatic apparitions earned an Academy Award for visual effects for the wizards at Industrial Light & Magic.
+For Dead Man's Chest, ILM created Imocap, a new image-based motion-capture system.

-David Cronenberg's earlier body of horror work seems a million miles from high-minded Oscar bait, but the icky, squicky makeup for 1986's "The Fly" was too good to ignore.
+David Cronenberg's earlier body of horror work seems a million miles from high-minded Oscar bait, but the icky, squicky makeup for 1986's The Fly was too good to ignore.
 Oscar-winning makeup artist Chris Walas even directed the sequel in 1989.

-It's racially insensitive, but "The Jazz Singer" was the first "talkie" with sound, earning an honorary Academy Award for Warner Bros. studio head Darryl F. Zanuck at the first Oscars ceremony in 1929.
+It's enormously racially questionable, but The Jazz Singer was the first "talkie" with sound, earning an honorary Academy Award for Warner Bros. studio head Darryl F. Zanuck at the first Oscars ceremony in 1929.

-You know the Oscar-winning song "Zip-a-Dee-Doo-Dah" from Disney's 1946 film "Song of the South", but you're less likely to have seen the actual film.
-The movie's dodgy racial attitudes have kept it from being released on home video.
+You probably know the Oscar-winning song "Zip-a-Dee-Doo-Dah" from Disney's 1946 film Song of the South, but you're less likely to have seen the actual film -- because the movie's dodgy racial attitudes have kept it from being released on home video.
 However, it did earn the first Oscar for a black male actor: James Baskett won an honorary Academy Award for his role.

-Ape adventure "Mighty Joe Young" won best visual effects in 1950.
-The award was handed to stop-motion pioneer Willis O'Brien in recognition for his monkeying around on both this and "King Kong", which hadn't been nominated for a single Oscar because there wasn't such a category in the first decade of the awards.
+Ape adventure Mighty Joe Young won best visual effects in 1950.
+The award was handed to stop-motion pioneer Willis O'Brien in recognition for his monkeying around on both this and King Kong, which hadn't been nominated for a single Oscar because the category didn't exist in the first decade of the awards.

 Incidentally, a young Ray Harryhausen, who would later earn a special achievement Oscar, also worked on this film.

 No, not that one.
-This watery 1953 romance titled "Titanic" was named the best original screenplay before James Cameron was even born.
+This watery 1953 romance titled Titanic was named the best original screenplay before James Cameron was even born.

-While we're playing the name game, see also "Moulin Rouge", which won best art direction -- in 1953 -- and "Up", named best short -- in 1985.
+While we're playing the name game, see also Moulin Rouge, which won best art direction -- in 1953 -- and Up, named best short -- in 1985.

 In 1959, this became the only Bugs Bunny cartoon to win an Academy Award.
 Animation legend Chuck Jones won several more.

-Referenced in "The Rocky Horror Picture Show" and "Star Trek II: The Wrath of Khan", George Pal's 1951 sci-fi parable "When Worlds Collide" won for special effects imagining the apocalyptic effects of discovering new Earth-like planets.
+Referenced in The Rocky Horror Picture Show and Star Trek II: The Wrath of Khan, George Pal's 1951 sci-fi parable When Worlds Collide won for special effects imagining the apocalyptic effects of discovering new Earth-like planets.
 Hang on...

-Jonathan Mostow's 2000 underwater war movie "U-571" may not have its facts straight about who captured an Enigma machine from the Nazis.
-(Hint: it wasn't Jon Bon Jovi.)
+Jonathan Mostow's 2000 underwater war movie U-571 may not have its facts straight about who captured an Enigma machine from the Nazis.
+(Hint: It wasn't Jon Bon Jovi.)
 But it did have top-notch sound editing, according to the Academy.

 Airport ushered in both the 1970s disaster movie fad and a string of sequels.
 Starring Burt Lancaster and Dean Martin, this smash hit was nominated for 10 awards, with best supporting actress Helen Hayes (pictured) claiming a statuette.

-The star-studded but schlocky 1970s disaster movie genre hasn't stood the test of time, but the Academy members were clearly fans: "The Poseidon Adventure" won two Oscars, while in 1975 "The Towering Inferno" and "Earthquake" claimed 12 nominations and four wins between them.
+The star-studded but schlocky 1970s disaster movie genre hasn't stood the test of time, but the Academy members were clearly fans: The Poseidon Adventure won two Oscars, while in 1975 The Towering Inferno and Earthquake claimed 12 nominations and four wins between them.

-Not many people saw artificial intelligence drama "Ex Machina", written and directed by Alex Garland, but the design of the eerie robot richly deserved an award for best visual effects.
+Not many people saw artificial intelligence drama Ex Machina, written and directed by Alex Garland, but it's worth seeking out for its eerie robot, which richly deserved an award for best visual effects.

-Meryl Streep holds the record for the most acting nominations, but she wasn't impressed by the ILM CGI wizardry that beat out "Alien 3" and "Batman Returns" for the visual effects award.
+Meryl Streep holds the record for the most acting nominations, but she wasn't impressed by the pioneering ILM CGI in her film Death Becomes Her, which beat out Alien 3 and Batman Returns for the visual effects award.
 "You stand there like a piece of machinery," she said of the shoot.
 "It was like being at the dentist."
 Pictured is her co-star Goldie Hawn.

-The period outfits with a fantasy twist of "Fantastic Beasts" earned veteran costume designer Colleen Atwood her fourth Oscar in 2017, the first win for a Harry Potter-related movie.
+The period outfits with a fantasy twist of Fantastic Beasts earned veteran costume designer Colleen Atwood her fourth Oscar in 2017, the first win for a Harry Potter-related movie.

-It may be an adrenaline-fuelled blast of rock-'em sock-'em old-school action, but damn if our return to the "Mad Max" universe wasn't a cinematic tour de force.
-"Fury Road" was nominated for best picture and best director for George Miller and won six Oscars -- for best costume design, best production design, best makeup and hairstyling, best film editing, best sound editing, and best sound mixing.
+It may be an adrenaline-fueled blast of rock 'em, sock 'em old-school action, but damn if the 2015 film in the Mad Max universe wasn't a cinematic tour de force.
+Fury Road was nominated for best picture and best director for George Miller and won six Oscars -- for best costume design, best production design, best makeup and hairstyling, best film editing, best sound editing and best sound mixing.

-From the moment Jared Leto's Joker was revealed, fans scoffed at the nu-metal tattoos and emo stylings of "Suicide Squad".
+From the moment Jared Leto's Joker was revealed, fans scoffed at the nu-metal tattoos and emo stylings of Suicide Squad.
 But the design of characters like Killer Croc and the Enchantress was enough to win best makeup and hair design at 2017's Academy Awards.